gerhynes/aws-notes/certified-cloud-practitioner/README.md

 	- VPCs

 ### Service Level Agreements(SLAs)
 A **Service Level Agreement** (SLA) is a formal commitment about  the expected level of service between a customer and a provider.
-When a service level is not met and the customer meets their obligations under the SLA, the customer will be eligible to receive compensation, such as financialor service credits.
+When a service level is not met and the customer meets their obligations under the SLA, the customer will be eligible to receive compensation, such as financial or service credits.

 A **Service Level Indicator** (SLI) is a metric that indicates what measure of performance a customer is receiving at a given time.
 A SLI metric could be uptime, performance, availability, throughput, latency, error rate, durability, or correctness.